astropy/astropy-APEs/APE25.rst

 Python is a `dynamically typed language
 <https://en.wikipedia.org/wiki/Dynamic_programming_language>`__.
 In
-contrast to statically typed languages like Fortran and Rust, the type of a variable does not need to be declared and can change over time.
+contrast to statically typed languages like Fortran and Rust, the type of a variable does not need to be declared, and variables can be redeclared as a different type.
 Dynamic typing is more flexible than static typing, but has the disadvantage that type related errors might not be discovered until runtime.
 For this reason, `type annotations
 <https://typing.python.org/en/latest/spec/annotations.html>`__
-have become widely adopted in the Python community.
+have become widely adopted by the Python community.

-Type annotations specify the expected types of function arguments, return values, and variable assignments.
+**Type annotations** specify the expected types of function arguments, return values, and variable assignments.
 The function signature

 .. code-block::